ivansglazunov/nextjs-hasura-auth/HASYX.md

 *   **Error Handling:**
     *   Class methods (`select`, `insert`, etc.) throw `ApolloError` on failure.
     *   Hooks return errors via the `error` property in their result object, consistent with Apollo Hasyx patterns.
+*   **WebSocket Fallback:** For environments where WebSockets are not available (like some serverless platforms):
+    *   Automatic fallback to polling-based subscriptions when `NEXT_PUBLIC_WS=0` is set.
+    *   Both `useSubscription` and `subscribe()` method support polling intervals customizable via `pollingInterval` option (defaults to 1000ms).
+    *   Deep equality comparison ensures subscribers only receive updates when data actually changes.

 ## `Hasyx` Class Usage